heywoodlh/urlscan-py/README.md

 The `--url` flag can accept more than one URL at a time.

-#### Save scan queue UUID results to ~/.urlscan/history.txt:
+#### Save scan queue UUID results to file:

 `./urlscan.py scan --url https://google.com --save`

 This would allow the user to review the UUIDs of previously queued scans.
+This defaults to a file named 'query_results' within the same directory.
+The `--save` argument can be used to specify a different file to save the queried scan results to like so:

+`./urlscan.py scan --url https://google.com --save scanfile.txt`

+The scans are saved with a time stamp directly above each saved scan initiation result.

 #### Scan multiple domains stored in file 'example-domains.txt' and save queued scans' UUIDs